 Our Orlando car accident lawyers represent people injured in vehicle collisions caused by negligence.
-Our team of personal injury attorneys have more than 100 years of combined experience holding negligent parties responsible from wrongful deaths or catastrophic injuries in auto accidents.
+Our team of top-rated attorneys have more than 100 years of combined experience holding negligent parties responsible from wrongful deaths or catastrophic injuries in auto accidents.

 How we help you with your auto accident case:

 - Establishing fault and recovering damages, including in distracted driving accidents

 - Assisting with insurance benefits, such as no-fault coverage, health insurance, liability insurance and uninsured motorist coverage.

 We have included information that should be useful to you after an auto accident; however, please take advantage of our free consultation to discuss your car accident.
 You do not owe any attorney fees unless we win your case.
 You can call us at (407) 843-7060.

 - Five Important Steps to Take After an Auto Accident

 - What to do After a Car Accident if You are an International Tourist